dschnare/ioc-container/packages/ioc-container/README.md

         },
         destroy() {
           // do stuff to destroy myself like removing event listeners
-          // and null references out.
-          this.myOtherClass = null;
-          this.myClass = null;
-          console.log('myObj#destroy()');
+          // myOtherClass and myClass will automatically be nulled out for us. console.log('myObj#destroy()');
         }
       };